-How does Global Ehsan Relief raise their funds?
+How does Global Ehsan Relief raise funds?
 How are they spent?

 What differentiates Global Ehsan Relief from other charities?

-GER views charity though Islamic teachings as a duty.
-We also ensure that development initiatives come from ground level so that local people are engaged in the planning, implementing and evaluation of each project.
+GER views charity through Islamic teachings as a duty.
+We also ensure that initiatives come from ground level so that local people are engaged in the planning, implementation, and evaluation of each project.
 This keeps the projects socio-economically relevant and takes into consideration cultural sensitivities.

 What are Global Ehsan Relief’s accountability and transparency measures?